-Solar Installation in Marshfield, MA — Beating High Electric Bills and Nor'easters
+Solar Panel Installation in Marshfield, MA — Solar and Battery for Coastal Outages

 Marshfield is a great town, but living here means dealing with two realities: high summer cooling bills and occasional winter nor'easters that knock out the power.
 A lot of national solar companies will try to sell you a generic panel layout over the phone without ever setting foot on your property.
 That doesn't work well in a coastal town where salt air, high winds, and older roofs require a careful eye.